Before getting started with this Chime Bank review, let’s talk a bit about online banking.

-In fact, a statistic from Juniper Research claims that by 2024, digital banking users will exceed 3.6 billion!
+In fact, a statistic from Juniper Research claims that by 2024, the number of digital banking users will exceed 3.6 billion!
 In case you haven’t jumped on the bandwagon yet, I recommend trying Chime Bank.

-Chime Bank is an awesome, free, entry-level way to enter the world of mobile banking.
+Chime Bank is an awesome and free way to enter the world of mobile banking.
 In this Chime Bank review, we’ll go over both the pros and cons of using them as your bank.